cleissonbarbosa/asl-viewer/README.md

 - 🔄 **Auto Layout** - Automatic graph layout using Dagre algorithm
 - 📱 **Responsive** - Works on different screen sizes
 - 🖱️ **Interactive** - Click handlers for states and connections
+- 🌐 **Multiple Input Sources** - Load from definition objects, URLs, or files
+- 📄 **YAML Support** - Support for both JSON and YAML formats
 - 🔧 **Extensible** - Easy to customize and extend
 - 📚 **TypeScript** - Full TypeScript support with comprehensive types